 First- “What is self-esteem?”
 Some people equate self-esteem with confidence, but that’s only part of the equation.
 While good self-esteem in kids comes from being confident in their abilities, there are other factors – such as awareness, respect for others and a drive to succeed.
 We want our kids to have good self esteem because that means they have a good sense of worth and self-respect.

 A good self-esteem will help them be happy in life and succeed in their endeavors.
 You know that saying, “We only accept the love we think we deserve.”
 Well, if we don’t hold ourself in high esteem, we won’t push for the healthy relationship, the better job, or whatever it is that makes us happy.
-At the same time, learning self respect should come with learning to respect others so that you get a person with high self esteem but not one that is arrogant or overbearing.
+At the same time, learning self respect should come with learning to respect others.
+In this way, you get a person with high self esteem but not one that is arrogant or overbearing.
 I hope you find the following confidence building activities for kids helpful.

 List Good Points